-Storing Salt Smartly
+Storing Salt the Smart Way

 In addition, permanent road salt storage buildings also comply with environmental regulations requiring storage systems that prevent leaching and groundwater pollution.
 “We are definitely seeing an increase in legislation that protects groundwater from salt run-off,” said Matt Van Scoyoc, Building and Project Design Consultant for Legacy Building Solutions.